Aerty-G/bandwidth-hero-proxy-php/README.md

-# bandwidth-hero-proxy-php
-Bandwidth Hero Proxy But In PHP
+# Bandwidth Hero Proxy In PHP
-For More Information Visit Here
+For more information about Bandwidth Hero visit here
 <br>
 https://github.com/ayastreb/bandwidth-hero-proxy